Steven MacKinnon: As political advisor

-McKinnon served as executive assistant and an advisor to New Brunswick Premier Frank McKenna from 1988 to 1995.
+MacKinnon served as executive assistant and an advisor to New Brunswick Premier Frank McKenna from 1988 to 1995.

-A supporter and advisor to former Prime Minister Paul Martin, McKinnon was named Deputy National Director upon Martin's election as party leader and Prime Minister.
+A supporter and advisor to former Prime Minister Paul Martin, MacKinnon was named Deputy National Director upon Martin's election as party leader and Prime Minister.
 He acted as the party's communications chief during the 2004 election, and was promoted to national director of the Liberal Party of Canada after the election.
 In that role, he oversaw an overhaul of the party's constitution and the last competitive leadership contest decided through a delegated convention, both cumulating at the party's convention held in Montreal in December 2006 where fourth place contender Stéphane Dion emerged as the surprised victor.
-McKinnon announced his resignation as national director in the week immediately following the convention.
+MacKinnon announced his resignation as national director in the week immediately following the convention.
 He later served as the returning officer for the 2013 federal leadership election.